 Most people arrive by air at the Ngurah Rai International Airport (DPS) which is about 1.5 hours from Ubud.
 Your hotel can arrange a driver to pick you up for about 300,000 IDR ($22), or you can arrange a taxi when you arrive.

 Uber is available, but only in southern Bali, so drivers might not take you to Ubud.
 If you can use it, it’s much cheaper—when we left, we paid 79,000 IDR ($5.90) from the beach town Canggu to the airport, rather than the 200,000 ($15) taxi drivers charge.

 Technically you need an international driving licence to drive in Indonesia, so get one from your home country if possible.
 If police stop you, and you don’t have one, you can pay an on the spot “fine” of 50,000 IDR ($3.70) or so.
-Police never stopped us in Ubud, but it could happen if you head out of town.
+Police never stopped us in Ubud, but it could happen if you head out of town (it happened to us in Canggu).
 We did see police stop foreigners who drove down the one-way section of Jalan Raya the wrong way (which is a common practice for motorbikes), so avoid doing this.

 Petrol is cheap—about 10,000 IDR ($0.70) for a one-litre bottle by the side of the road, or even less at petrol stations.
 It cost about 20,000 IDR ($1.40) to fill our tank.

 The currency is the Indonesian rupiah.
 Exchange rates fluctuate but are currently US$1 = 13,600 IDR, £1 = 19,700 IDR, and €1 = 15,200 IDR.